 Like copper, aluminum is a commonly used metal for wires and cables due to its availability and cost.
 Aluminum is a great conductor of electricity and has been safely used for more than 100 years in cables and wires.

 Aluminum is durable and ductile, which means that it can easily be bent and flexed, allowing you to move and mold it as needed.
 Aluminum wiring is also lightweight, which means that it is often used for high voltage lines because it’s lighter weight reduces the tensile force placed on the wire, enabling the aluminum wire or cable to last longer.
 Aluminum is also corrosion-resistant.
 In other words, the lifestyle of an aluminum cable is much higher than that of silver or gold.
 Aluminum also offers two times the conduct per pound of copper wiring.
 Aluminum is also thermal-resistant, which makes it a good choice for wires and cables that will be running a current for long periods.
 These are some of the reasons aluminium is used in power lines.

 Aluminum and Copper have been used for 100’s of years as conductors for several reasons.
 They are both safe for industrial and residential buildings, approved by the National Electric Code, trusted by the utility industry, and efficient electrical applications.

 Tungsten, also known as wolfram, is a less common metal.
 It’s an exceptionally refractory metal, meaning that it’s exceptionally strong and durable against heat and wear.
 This metal is often used in steel to increase hardness and strength.
-Tungsten has also been used in wiring because it has the highest melting point of all metals.
+Tungsten has also been used in metal wiring because it has the highest melting point of all metals.